 The Maughan Library, London, UK

 If you’d rather go to a library here in London, then why not take a visit to the Maughan Library?
 The Maughan is another research library, this one for King’s College London, and is another stunner.
 The building has a 19th-century Gothic design (the 19th century was a good one for libraries, clearly) and was formerly home to the headquarters of the Public Record Office.
 There are around 750,000 items in here, so you’re not going to be short of stuff to read.
 The domed Round Reading Room inside was also inspired by the one inside the British Museum, and it has a beckoning feeling to come and read inside it.
 We also covered the Maughan Library in our best-hidden libraries in London guide, if you’re looking for more reading spots in the city.

 Bibliotheca Alexandrina, Egypt

-The Bibliotheca Alexandrina is located over in the city of Alexandria, Egypt, and was built and designed to be a modern homage to perhaps the most famous and discussed library in history, the legendary Library of Alexandria.
+The Bibliotheca Alexandrina is located in the city of Alexandria, Egypt, and was built and designed to be a modern homage to perhaps the most famous and discussed library in history, the legendary Library of Alexandria.
 While it’s disputed whether there was a single ancient library of Alexandria and what happened to it, what’s not disputed is that the Bibliotheca Alexandrina is an amazing building.
-It’s got enough shelf space for 8 million books, and also features a number of galleries, permanent exhibitions, and even a planetarium.
+It’s got enough shelf space for 8 million books and also features a number of galleries, permanent exhibitions, and even a planetarium.
 The whole place is bursting with collections and bits and pieces of recorded history, and it also looks like a paradise with its large pool on the outside.
-It’s all meant to invoke a feeling of leaning and knowledge, and it certainly achieves it.
+It’s all meant to invoke a feeling of learning and knowledge, and it certainly achieves it.